gar6920/3D-AI-GAME/memory bank/architecture.md

 2. Adding a correctly structured definition object to the appropriate `npcs.js` file.

 This minimizes the need to modify core files like `BaseGameRoom.js` or `NPC.js` for standard NPC additions.

 ---

+## Auto-Collider Implementation

+- Integrated NodeIO from `@gltf-transform/core` to automatically compute bounding boxes for static structures on server startup.
+- Current auto-collider produced an oversized bounding box for `city_building_center`, causing the user to reject the recent edits.
+- Goal: Automatically generate accurate collision boxes for all `.glb` models at server start, with correct scale and mesh alignment, while maintaining server authority over collision detection and physics setup.

+---